Join the Largest Ostomy Community

 Rach xx

 I guess partly because of my age, I am completely comfortable.
 I tell jokes on myself - a loud noise waking me up, jumping up to see what was happening, and discovering it was a loud belly fart.
-I discovered that cauliflower, broccoli, and brussels sprouts as dinner make a lot of gas, almost earth shaking.
-I laughed out loud at my self for 5 minutes.
+I discovered that cauliflower, broccoli, and Brussels sprouts as dinner make a lot of gas, almost earth-shaking.
+I laughed out loud at myself for 5 minutes.
 I talk openly and even show it to anyone interested in looking.
-Curiosity often is stronger than judgement.
+Curiosity often is stronger than judgment.

 It is a pretty amazing lifesaving procedure.